ataylor89/Math2025/xor/README.md

 I think that... if you understand XOR encryption... then you have a really good grasp of encryption.

-I had a lot of fun writing the xor repository.
-The xor repository really demonstrates a secure encryption algorithm, and how it can be used to send secure communications.
+I had a lot of fun writing this repository.
+The repository demonstrates a secure encryption algorithm, and how it can be used to send secure communications.

 I might add to these readmes over time, but that's all for now.